The best games released in 1996π 2026

 Chronology

-More details for ChronologyPlayers build a timeline using cards that represent historical events and their respective years.
+All details & ratingPlayers build a timeline using cards that represent historical events and their respective years.
 At the start, each player receives two cards that are revealed in chronological order.
 On their turn, a player hears an event from a new card and must place it correctly on their timeline.
 Correct placements earn them the card, while incorrect answers allow the next player a chance to respond.
 The first to collect ten cards wins, with some variations focusing on creating a timeline with just five cards.

 Detroit-Cleveland Grand Prix